alfonsobries/vue-tailwind-docs/content/datepicker.md

 If you want to use your own date formatter / parser you can do it by using the  `dateFormatter` and `dateParser` props.
 You don't need to use it both, but you need to ensure that the formatted date works for the parsed date and vice versa.

-Both props expects a function that receive the following paramaters:
+Both props expect a function that receives the following parameters:

 | Parameter | Type             | Description                     |